Niseko Village used to be known as Niseko Higashiyama.

 There is an 'Activity Area' near the Gondola base and also two special 'Beginner Areas' - one by the Gondola base and the other by the Upper Village Gondola base.

 No specific Snow Park as such.
-There are a number of activities available including snowmobiling, first tracks cat skiing, cross-country, guided snowshoe tours, snow rafting, horseback riding and reindeer sledding.
+There are a number of activities available including snowmobiling, first tracks cat skiing, cross-country, guided snowshoe tours, snow rafting and reindeer sledding.

 Niseko Village Ski Resort Season & Opening Times